An Affordable Work-From-Home Setup for Remote Workers - SitePoint

 The Best Cheap Desktops for Remote Workers

-The following are high-quality CPUs that are budget-friendly.
+The following are high-quality computers that are budget-friendly.

 Acer Aspire Desktop

-This CPU has a powerful processor (intel core i3, 10th generation).
-10th generation processors are more powerful than their counterparts in lower generations, making them faster (4.3GHz) with better performance.
+This computer has a powerful processor (intel core i3, 10th generation).
+10th generation processors are more powerful than their counterparts in previous generations, making them faster (4.3GHz) with better performance.
 The CPU’s RAM is 8GB which is big enough for most remote work.
 You can increase the RAM (up to 32GB) if 8GB is small for your remote task.

-Acer Aspire features 8 USB ports placed strategically for easy access (2 front and 6 rear ports).
+Acer Aspire features 8 USB ports placed strategically for easy access (2 front and six rear ports).
 As a result, you can plug in many peripheral devices without worrying about port availability or buying a USB hub.

 Pros

-- The CPU comes with 512GB of internal storage, big enough for most basic uses.
+- The computer comes with 512GB of internal storage, big enough for most basic uses.

-- The CPU comes with two HDMI ports, great for remote work demanding dual displays.
+- The computer comes with two HDMI ports, great for remote work demanding dual displays.

 - It comes with Windows 10 Home operating system to ensure it’s ready for use.